rainbowdashlabs/krile/README.md

 language: en
 # Change the directory where the tags are located
 # Default is root
+# This allows you to include your tags in your project instead of an extra repository.
 # Our tags are contained in a directory called "tags"
 directory: tags
 # This is a list of included tags from the defined directory.